 I am an HCI researcher, currently pursuing my masters in Digital Media at Georgia Institute of Technology.
-My research focuses on designing and developing novel interactions for different purposes within HCI, including but not limited to wearable-based input, mixed reality interfaces, and for STEM education (through the use of construction toolkits).
+My research focuses on designing and developing novel and playful interactions for different purposes within HCI, including but not limited to wearable-based input, mixed reality interfaces, and for STEM education (through the use of construction toolkits).

 Before joining Georgia Tech, I worked as a research associate with Dr. Aman Parnami at the Indraprastha Institute of Information Technology in Delhi, India.
-Wherein, I completed three different projects, two of which have been (conditionally) accepted for publication at ACM CHI 2019, and one is in publication cycle.
+Wherein, I completed three different projects, two of which have been accepted for publication at ACM CHI 2019, and one is in the publication cycle.
 In one project VirtualBricks, we explored a LEGO-based toolkit to enable scalable Passive haptics for VR.
-In another project Gehna, by using a Research through Design (RtD) based approach, we defined the design space of jewelry ornaments to provide always available, wearable-based input.
+In another project Gehna, by using a Research through Design (RtD) based approach, we defined the design space of jewelry ornaments to provide always-available, wearable-based input.
 Finally, in the third project, we developed a construction toolkit comprising of physical input-output modules, that enable young children to create a variety of personally meaningful interactive applications and to learn in the process (in line with the theory of Constructionism given by Dr. Seymour Papert).

 Before getting into HCI research, I completed my B.Tech in Electronics (Instrumentation and Control) from Thapar University in Patiala (India).
 I have also worked at organizations including NXP Semiconductors, Honda Cars, and Yasakawa Robotics, mainly in hardware design/programming roles.
-Overall, these experiences have helped me develop the foundational skills in technology that help me prototype my design ideas.
+Overall, these experiences have helped me develop foundational skills in technology that help me prototype my design ideas.

 Here is my Curriculum Vitae to summarize my experience.

 Outside of my work, I like meditation, adventure sports, and travel.